51 Types of Tables for Your Home

 If you are looking for a cheaper natural stone material, quartz is a great option.
 The quartz material is mixed with resin to create an elegant tabletop.
-When buying a quartz table, note that although it is made from a durable material, quartz is still more susceptible to chipping and discolouration.
+When buying a quartz table, note that although it is made from a durable material, quartz is still more susceptible to chipping and discoloration.

 49. Sintered Stone Table

 Sintered stone tables are created through the sintering method, or the use of intense heat to fuse minerals and other materials into a solid slab.
 The main selling point of sintered stone is its durability.
-They are also easier to design than other stone materials, which makes them a good choice for furniture that looks good.
+They are also easier to design with than other stone materials, which makes them a good choice for furniture that looks good.